 Looking for a CCPA-compliant quiz maker?

-California recently introduced their California Consumer Privacy Act (CCPA) – which will take effect January 1, 2020.
+California recently introduced their California Consumer Privacy Act (CCPA) – which took effect January 1, 2020.

 And since California has the fifth largest economy in the world, this new law is going to have a huge impact on many businesses.